An Optimized Construction of Lie Algebra Generator Pools for Variational Quantum Eigensolvers in Chemistry: Results

-Furthermore, the standard ADAPT-VQE shows initial slow convergence phase in terms of function evaluations, in contrast MB-ADAPT-VQE ($k=10, k=20, k=30$) demonstrates a faster reduction in error.
-For example, to reach an error of $10^{-2}$ Ha, the MB-ADAPT-VQE ($k=30$) requires approximately two orders of magnitude fewer function evaluations than the standard approach.
-In terms of number of CNOTs, the plot \ref{H$_2$O moleculecnots} reveals that a comparable accuracy as the standard ADAPT-VQE is achieved with less CNOTs gates required from MB-ADAPT-VQE ($k=10, k=20,k=30$).
+Furthermore, standard ADAPT-VQE has an initially slower convergence phase in terms of function evaluations, whereas MB-ADAPT-VQE ($k=10, 20, 30$) demonstrates a faster error reduction.
+For example, to reach an error of $10^{-2}$ Ha, MB-ADAPT-VQE ($k=30$) requires approximately two orders of magnitude fewer function evaluations than the standard approach.
+In terms of CNOT count, Figure~\ref{Fig::MB}j shows that MB-ADAPT-VQE ($k=10, 20, 30$) attains accuracy comparable to standard ADAPT-VQE with fewer CNOT gates.

+Further benchmarking of MB-ADAPT-VQE against the recent Coupled Exchange Operator ADAPT-VQE (CEO-ADAPT-VQE), a \cite{Rama2025} framework demonstrates competitive CNOT counts at chemical accuracy and superior function-evaluation scaling (see the Supplementary Discussion). \\

-\\ \\ \textbf{NI-DUCC-VQE (fixed ansatz):} NI-DUCC-VQE has been previously introduced and already rigorously analyzed in \cite{Haidar2025}, showing competitive performance against emerging fixed-ansatz methods such as COMPASS\cite{Mondal2023} and COMPACT\cite{Halder2024}.
-However, prior applications were limited to systems of $N \le 14$ qubits due to the computational bottleneck involved in constructing the Minimal Complete Pool (MCP).
+\textbf{NI-DUCC-VQE (fixed ansätze):} NI-DUCC-VQE has been previously introduced and already rigorously analyzed in \cite{Haidar2025}, showing competitive performance against emerging fixed-ansatz methods such as COMPASS \cite{Mondal2023} and COMPACT \cite{Halder2024}.
+However, prior applications were limited to systems of $N \le 14$ qubits due to the computational bottleneck involved in constructing the minimal complete pool (MCP).
 Here, we extend the applicability of NI-DUCC-VQE to larger systems and validate our construction strategy across three distinct cases: stretched H$_6$, H$_8$, and H$_2$O. The results, presented in Figure \ref{Fig::niducc}, collectively evaluate convergence efficiency with a focus on the number of layers denoted as $k$.
 For the strongly correlated system of stretched H$_6$ (12 qubits, $R=3\text{\AA}$), the NI-DUCC-VQE algorithm shows robust convergence, rapidly reaching the chemical accuracy threshold.
 This performance is achieved with 295 parameters ($1990$ CNOTs) for $k=5$ layers and 590 parameters ($3980$ CNOTs) for $k=10$ layers.
 Having $k=10$ layers, proves slightly more efficient, achieving lower final energy errors with a comparable number of function evaluations, a behavior observed in the H$_8$ system as well for ($k=25$, $4350$ parameters, $25800$ CNOTs).
 Furthermore, for the 26-qubit H$_2$O system, the method achieves chemical accuracy in approximately 1,500 function evaluations with $k=25$ ($16725$ parameters $99850$ CNOTs).
 This can confirm, the method's viability for larger-scale quantum simulations.